Updated: Feb 25

 Interested in creating your own herbal garden, but don't know where to start?
 Here are some quick tips from herbalist, Connie Karstens.

 Begin with good quality plants.
-Whether your purpose for an herb garden is to incorporate more herbs in your diet or creating herbal medicines, it is highly important to have high quality plants.
+Whether your purpose for an herb garden is to incorporate more herbs in your diet or creating herbal medicines, it is highly important to have high-quality plants.
 You can start herbs from seed, but you can harvest sooner if you start with seedlings.

 Every year, the Lamb Shoppe orders locally grown organic starter plants from Prairie Drifter Farm.
 This local organic farm does such an amazing job growing healthy plants.
+We also get starter plants from Glacial Ridge Growers and medicinal seeds from Strictly Medicinal Seeds.

 Select the right location.
 Depending on the type of location you have available for your herbal garden, it might affect which plants you choose to grow.
 Make sure the location of each plant has enough sunshine as needed.
 As a general rule, herbs tend like light and require a minimum of four hours of sunshine a day.